sporchia/alttp_vt_randomizer/readme.md

 In you .env file, update `ENEMIZER_BASE=` to the **absolute path** of an unheadered Japanese 1.0 ROM of A Link to the Past.

+Then, in the command line run this to create the base patch.

 ```
 php artisan alttp:updatebuildrecord
 ```